ottokafka2/leave/docs/diaries/2024/feburary/monster.md

 ## Our weakness, our strength
 I talked with Cici the day before yesterday.
 We could both agree, it was quite disappointing that we knew a lot in Chinese, but we could hardly translate our ideas into English.
-We loved Hirokaru, but we could never say to a foreigner that we liked Shizhiyuhe(Hirokaru's Chinese spelling).
+We loved Koreeda, but we could never say to a foreigner that we liked Shizhiyuhe(Koreeda's Chinese spelling).
 We had to try harder to remember those while others, even Dutch, only needed to remember their English names.
 It sounded almost like a bully hahaha.
 Anyways, We have already shared common ideas that the most important personalities, or qualities, are self-confidence and fearlessness.
 We could do nothing but go on.